 Field of application

-- Production departments of industrial enterprises
+- Production of engine components

 Overview of activities in the department